-The RACE 2 has stiffened sides that really support you, giving great comfort without restricting your movement.
+The KR2 has stiffened sides that really support you, giving great comfort without restricting your movement.
 There are small rods beside your knees that raise a strap to support your legs which makes it less effort to keep your feet extended.
 These are easy to unclip for packing and reclip for flight as they retain your ideal setting.

 The harness has adjustable stability, which Kortel refer to as the variable stabilization system, engaged via a cleated line that makes the harness stiffen up and feel more secure.
 I found this effective, but operating it in flight took a little bit of getting used to; with a bit of practice, I got the knack of it.
 The leg and chest straps are integrated, has two connection points (‘get up’ system), secured using quick release safety buckles with big red buttons that prevent the clips from opening accidentally.